Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 Other regulations that can apply to your e-business include: business name registration, consumer protection, advertising rules, import/exporting, product safety and labelling, inter-provincial or international trade treaties and intellectual property rights.

-To ensure that you know the requirements for selling to non-Ontario customers, contact the appropriate legal and tax authorities for the province, territory or country where they are located.
+To ensure that you know the requirements for selling to non-Ontario customers, contact the appropriate legal and tax authorities for the province, territory or country where your customers are located.

 Selling to customers in Canada

 For more information on the requirements and regulations for selling to customers across Canada, contact the Canada Business Network centre located in the customer's province or territory.

 Important note: The toll-free number will connect you to the centre for the province or territory you are calling from.
 To contact a centre located outside of your province or territory, please use the local number or email address listed for that centre.